-- 3. Regarding the CFMS: the President is encouraged to strongly consider the Region I Trustee for this position, as this trustee's jurisdiction includes all chartered Canadian medical school chapters of AMSA.
-(2004) - 4.
+- 4. Regarding the CFMS: the President is encouraged to strongly consider the Region I Trustee for this position, as this trustee's jurisdiction includes all chartered Canadian medical school chapters of AMSA.
+(2004) - 5.
 The term of each liaison position shall thus be one (1) year; from the time of election or assignment following the national convention until the election or assignment of his or her successor the following year.

-D. Roles and Responsibilities of Liaisons
+E. Roles and Responsibilities of Liaisons

-An AMSA liaison, upon assignment as described in section C (above), shall have the following qualifications, roles, and responsibilities:
+An AMSA liaison, upon assignment as described in section D (above), shall have the following qualifications, roles, and responsibilities:

 - 1. Be a current or former elected or hired national AMSA leader; - 2.
 Be familiar with the history, mission, organization, and strategic priorities of AMSA, and be able to engage others in a discussion on any of these topics; - 3.
-Attend a liaison training session, as described in section E, number 1 (below); - 4.
+Attend a liaison training session, as described in section B, (above); - 4.
 Make immediate contact with the assigned organization, consisting of at least the following: - a. identify primary contact(s) in the partner organization; - b. notify the organization of his or her position and role as AMSA liaison, including shipment of the introductory liaison packet; - c. discuss and set mutual expectations and goals of the liaison relationship; and, - d. if the organization has a liaison to AMSA, make contact with that person. - 5.
-Provide the DSP with the contact information of key contact persons in assigned partner organization(s); - 6.
-Become familiar with the history, mission, organization, and current goals of his partner organization(s); - 7.
+Provide the DSP or Executive Committee of the BOT with the contact information of key contact persons in assigned partner organization(s);

+- 6. Become familiar with the history, mission, organization, and current goals of his partner organization(s); - 7.
 Attend and participate in conferences, meetings, or other events of the organization, whenever possible; and - 8.
-Submit written reports to the DSP; as outlined in liaison training and consisting of at least: - a. name(s) and contact information for primary contact(s) in the organization;

-- b. general purposes and current activities of the organization, for the purpose of informing the AMSA general membership; and - c. decided mutual goals of the liaison relationship, and status of efforts to meet those goals.
+Submit written reports to the DSP or the Executive Committee of the BOT; as outlined in liaison training and consisting of at least: - a. name(s) and contact information for primary contact(s) in the organization; - b. general purposes and current activities of the organization, for the purpose of informing the AMSA general membership; and - c. decided mutual goals of the liaison relationship, and status of efforts to meet those goals. - d.
+The specific format of and exact information contained in these reports will vary by organization.
+Such details will be mutually agreed upon by the incoming liaison, outgoing liaison and either the DSP or Executive Committee of the BOT as appropriate at the liaison training at the June BOT meeting.
+(2006)